queer_scribbling: Pluto. Infrared photo showing a ring of blue against a black background. (pillowfort)

 Apparently, poison pen letters are a thing.

-Ezran got a conversation going about childhood associations of gender, color, and/or personality with numbers (and some letters) [link].
-I didn’t feel like commenting would be worthwhile because I didn’t do that as a kid.
+Ezran got a conversation going about childhood associations of gender, color, and/or personality with numbers (and some letters) [post].
+I didn't feel like commenting would be worthwhile because I didn't do that as a kid.

-Offsite [tumblr] - A personal comic from the creator of Rejected Princesses, which includes mentions of depression, passive suicidal ideation, and internalized self-hate of men.
-It’s not connected to the discussion of transandrophobia from above, but I couldn’t not notice the internalized self-hate after going through Grey’s transmasc tag. {ETA: Pillowfort crosspost.}
+Offsite [Tumblr] - A personal comic from the creator of Rejected Princesses, which includes mentions of depression, passive suicidal ideation, and internalized self-hate of men.
+It's not connected to the discussion of transandrophobia from above, but I couldn't not notice the internalized self-hate after going through Grey's transmasc tag. {ETA: Pillowfort crosspost.}

 Hitching Post